etkecc/synapse-admin/docs/README.md

 # Documentation

-Synapse Admin documentation is under construction right now, so PRs are greatly appreciated!
+Synapse Admin documentation is currently under construction, so PRs are greatly appreciated!

 Table of contents:
 <!-- vim-markdown-toc GFM -->